Paul von Hintze: Military service

 In 1898, Rear Admiral Tirpitz commissioned navy captain Hintze to join the East Asian battle group as a "Flaggleutnant," the liaison officer to the German Imperial Naval High Command.
 In this capacity Hintze faced an outraged Admiral George Dewey when the German navy obstructed Dewey's efforts to subdue the Spanish in the Philippines in the Spanish–American War.
 German ships had operated so close to the U.S. navy that Dewey had to employ searchlights, which gave away the American positions to the Spanish.
 Dewey also had declared a blockade and accordingly expected any naval vessel to allow search parties to board.
-Naturally the proud German navy rejected this infringement on international law.
+The German navy rejected this as an infringement of international law.
 Hintze never commented on his confrontation with Dewey, which must have been so heated that news stories about it could be found twenty years later.
 According to newspapers, Dewey told the German naval officer "if he [German Admiral Otto von Diederichs] wants a fight he can have it now."
 Cooler heads prevailed.
 Rather than shooting out their differences, the German fleet found a way to compromise with the Americans and eventually left the Philippine theater.
-Ambassador Johann Heinrich von Bernstorff commented on the affair in his 1920 memoirs.
-According to the ambassador, the underlying cause of the aggression was that Germany tried to "acquire" the Philippine islands after the U.S. had declared it did not want to hold on to them in the long term. "[A] misunderstanding had occurred, as a result of which the Berlin Foreign Office had acted in perfect good faith.
+Ambassador Johann Heinrich von Bernstorff commented on the affair in his 1920 memoirs that the underlying cause of the aggression was that Germany tried to "acquire" the Philippine islands after the U.S. had declared it did not want to hold on to them in the long term. "[A] misunderstanding had occurred, as a result of which the Berlin Foreign Office had acted in perfect good faith.
 In the public mind in the United States, however, the feeling still rankled that Germany had wished to make a demonstration against their Government."
-It was unfortunate that Hintze had to find himself in the middle of this "misunderstanding."